-As well as study exchange opportunities, Erasmus+ offers funding to support students to gain valuable international work experience in a European organisation.
+As well as study exchange opportunities, the Go Abroad team can help with funding to support students to gain valuable international work experience.

 Who would this option suit?

-An Erasmus+ traineeship is an option for all students, regardless of degree programme or level.
+An international traineeship is an option for all students, regardless of degree programme or level.
 Typical traineeship activity includes:

 - Industrial Placement - students on 5-year degree programmes with 'industrial placement' in the title will spend a full year working in industry.

 - Degree Project Abroad - students on degree programmes involving a final year project e.g. MChem or Engineering, may choose to undertake this at a suitable European institution.
-Students of Postgraduate or Doctorate degrees may also pursue this option to undertake a period of research or training at a European institution.
+Students of Postgraduate or Doctorate degrees may also pursue this option to undertake a period of research or training at an overseas institution.

 - Summer Traineeship - a flexible option for all students.
 To give some examples, previously Aberdeen students have saved sea turtles in Greece, undertaken lab work in the Netherlands and worked for a technology start-up in Dublin.